 Founded in 2006, Dogs Without Borders is a non profit 501-c-3 rescue organization based in Los Angeles, California.
 DWB rescues stray and abandoned dogs from local shelters and as far away as Taiwan and Mexico.
 Spearheaded by Galit Reuben and backed by hard-working, dedicated volunteers, DWB stands behind their dogs offering their clients advice and support for the duration of their dogs’ lives to ensure happy and successful adoptions.Dogs Without Borders does not have a facility and relies solely on foster volunteers to house and care for their rescue dogs until they are adopted.
 DWB is proud to have placed over 6000 dogs since its inception, and will continue to rescue thousands more with the support of generous donations, fosters, and volunteers.

-Katie, Adoption Coordinator
+Eric, Adoption Coordinator

 Chloe, Foster Coordinator

 Galit Reuben founded DWB in 2006 after a series of events led her to foster a small dog from Taiwan.
 Little did she know that this small dog which she named Pluto, would inspire the creation of Dogs Without Borders.
 After learning of the terrible cruelty and neglect dogs in some countries around the world endure, Galit has been on a mission to help needy dogs from wherever they are, including here in Los Angeles.
 What started out as a simple act to save one dog quickly turned into 10 dogs, then 25, and today, over 5000, thanks to the wonderful people that have helped her along the way.

 Verona joined Dogs Without Borders as a foster, then a volunteer, now as the Volunteer Coordinator and Vice President.
 She has Tiny Dogs at home, and when it comes to companions her motto is “the smaller the better”.